 Meet Mars Perseverance Rover, which launches July 30, 2020

 Learn more about the SpaceX Starship for it’s 2022 Mars Mission

-Check out our favorite Studio Ghibli movies!
+Check out our favorite books!

 We’re excited to announce the release of our book, which includes the first 25 episodes you can read to your children.
 All sales go toward supporting the podcast.
 We appreciate your support!

 Bedtime History is a collection of 25 inspirational history stories for children.
 Learn about heroes such as Neil Armstrong and Joan of Arc, what principles led them to greatness and why they became an inspiration for many.
 Each story ends with a moral and questions which will get children thinking about such topics as persistence, courage, and kindness.

 The only better way to experience Bedtime History by podcast, is to watch our videos on YouTube.
 Check out our YouTube channel here and subscribe to be notified of future episodes.

 Close your eyes and imagine you are standing in a wide open field.
 In the field you see a gigantic white rocket reaching far up into the sky.
 As you walk up to the rocket, the door opens and you climb inside and find a seat and buckle up.
 Next you hear the countdown – 5, 4, 3, 2, 1.
 Suddenly the rocket rumbles as it lifts of the ground and shoots through the sky, past the clouds, and up, up, up into space.
 When you look out the window you see the round blue ball of earth far below.